Kaushallrai/hyprlock/README.markdown

 - **Custom Fonts**: Uses Metropolis, SF Pro Display, and Stange for a sleek, modern look.

 ## Compatibility
-The **EnviiLock** theme is compatible with most Linux distributions, including **Fedora 42 Workstation**, Arch, Ubuntu, and others, provided dependencies are met.
+The **EnviiLock** is compatible with most Linux distributions, including **Fedora 42 Workstation**, Arch, Ubuntu, and others, provided dependencies are met.
 Tested on Fedora 42 Workstation, it leverages standard paths for user avatars and battery status, with Wayland support for Hyprland.
 Considerations:
 - **User Avatar**: The path `/var/lib/AccountsService/icons/$USER` is standard on Fedora and Arch but may vary (e.g., Ubuntu may use different paths).
 - **Battery Status**: Requires `/sys/class/power_supply/BAT*`, typical on laptops.
 Remove this section for desktops.
 - **Package Availability**: Dependencies like `hyprlock` and `playerctl` may require third-party repositories or manual installation on some distributions.